supervisely-ecosystem/mmocr-inference/README.md

 ## Related Apps

-- [Object tags editor](https://ecosystem.supervisely.com/apps/object-tags-redactor) - you can use this app for easy and convenient editing of the tags after running the MMOCR Inference app.
+- [Object tags editor](https://ecosystem.supervisely.com/apps/object-tags-redactor) - You can use this app for easy and convenient editing of the tags after running the MMOCR Inference app.

 ## How To Run